Wine tours in Tuscany - About Angie - +39 3333185705 - email@example.com

-Post war years have seen dramatic changes and improvements in our lives in terms of socio-economic conditions and an unprecedented growth in production and world trade, as well as the growing integration of economies.
+Post war years have seen dramatic changes and improvements in our lives in terms of socio-economic conditions.
+Moreover an unprecedented growth in production and world trade, as well as the growing integration of economies happened.
 Technical progress has also improved the life of those involved in the agricultural industry with special attention paid to food production.
 In particular, the launch of artificial fertilizers and the extensive use of pesticides have made farmers’ lives less heavy and certainly helped them increase their efficiency in their everyday work.
-Nonetheless, what the use of such chemicals also did, with time it destroyed all the natural nutrients and microorganisms to be found in the soil, leaving it barren and depleted of its natural biological life.
+Nonetheless, the use of such chemicals with time destroyed all the natural nutrients and microorganisms to be found in the soil.
+Consequently, they left it barren and depleted of its natural biological life.

 Natural wine these days does not necessarily mean pressing grapes by foot in a stone vat.
 What really sets natural wine apart from other wine types is to be found in the winemaking principles themselves.
 Ultimately, natural wine is made without using any chemicals nor preservatives.
 In a nutshell, a wine made with hand-picked untreated grapes, fermented juice with nothing added and a lot of care and attention to preserve the balance among mankind, Nature and environment.

 Interestingly enough, Italy and France are the countries featuring the greatest number of micro regional wineries producing natural organic wines.
 In particular, Tuscany has a leading role in producing natural organic red wine without solphites.

 Book now your special and exciting organic wine tour: Chianti and Super tuscan Wine Tour from Florence, 3 wineries